ldvloper/jellyplot/README.md

 This documentation have been made in order to help developers.
 If you are an administrator please go to the  _JellyPlot - Help Center_.
 Any doubt or inquire will be resolved contact us directly in [support@jellyplot.com](mailto:support@jellyplot.com) or using your admin report system.

-*The follow steps are subject to change and it will be change depending your server.
-(Docker container Will Available Soon)

 ## JellyPlot Core and Technology

 This Planner is based in [Laravel](https://laravel.com) a Full Open Source PHP framework.